hectorgoan/whatsPad/README.md

 ### A WhatsApp (web) client for the iPad.

-A simple webview that let's you use the WhatsApp web client on your iPad.
+A simple webview that lets you use the WhatsApp web client on your iPad.

 #### Motivation: